ibexa/documentation-user/docs/search_engine_optimization/work_with_seo.md

 # Work with SEO

-For the Search Engine Optimization (SEO) feature to help you optimize the searchability and visibility of your content, you must enable it first, and then, define the contents of individual tags.
+For the Search Egine Optimization (SEO) feature to help you optimize the searchability and visibility of your content, you must enable it first, and then, define the contents of individual tags.